Disaster and Crisis Response

 Often we have seen that resources to meet needs in times of disaster become tied up in bureaucracy and bottlenecks.
-As an organization with a history of responding to people in crisis by networking and mobilizing the local (church) community, Somebody Cares has a proven track-record of filling the need for a community-based, grassroots approach in times of disaster and crisis.
-We are an unseen thread that helps bring cohesion and form a ‘Net that Works’.
+As an organization with a history of responding to people in crisis by networking and mobilizing the local church community, Somebody Cares has a proven track-record of filling the need for a community-based, grassroots approach in times of disaster and crisis.
+We are an unseen thread that helps bring cohesion and form a “NET that WORKS.’
 Our goal is to see churches – which are the heart of the community – empowered to reach out and be there on the ground with essential resources to meet the desperate needs of disaster survivors.
-To do this we recognize that we need to work with government agencies and other organizations without losing our distinctiveness.
+To do this, we recognize we need to work with government agencies and other organizations without losing our distinctiveness.

 We look to be a resource to facilitate aid directly in communities affected by disaster – all across the country and around the world!